dni/blog/_posts/2021-06-27-restructuring-dotfiles-rethinking-sxmo-structure.md

 also to make sxmo-utils readable, configurable and make packaging easier.

-everything is should be a function! :D
+everything should be a function! :D

 ___